gipsh/stori-challenge/README.md

 For the deploy i used [serverless framework](https://www.serverless.com/).

-Everytime you upload an image to the bucket it trigers the lambda, the file is processed and the mail is sent
+Everytime you upload an image to the bucket it trigers the lambda, the file is processed and the mail is sent.

-To deploy the lambda first check the `lambda_config.json` and complete the parameters based on your account.
+All the definitions are located at `serverless.yml`

 First compile the code
 ```